Cantera/cantera-website/pages/tutorials/yaml/yaml-format.rst

 ---------------------

 A common structure in Cantera input files is a nested sequence of mappings.
-This can be written in the "block" style as:
+This can be written in the block style as:

 .. code:: yaml